Dima11235813/unity-3d-fps-demo/readme.md

 Add ammo and weapons to lie on the ground or float in mid air in random areas of the map.

 Have them respawn based on a specific timer.

+## Better Bot AI

+Every time you shoot it it moves x units in a random direction

+Make it hard to win